The Rock Gives Pre-Game Pep Talk To A Group Of High School Kids & They Won In A Blowout Victory

 She classes the joint up ????????
 Very productive (and fun) two days of JUNGLE CRUISE summit with my co-star, Emily Blunt.
 Cool & exciting to watch our movie together and begin to fine tune it for you guys.
 At the heart of every great adventure ???? movie, the stars must have chemistry.
 And that’s too bad because we have none of it.
 Which is why she’s ignoring my dirty puns – as per yoosh.
 Get ready for the adventure of a lifetime.. #CreativeSummit #WaltDisneyStudios #JungleCruise ???? ???????? @hhgarcia41 ????

-For The Rock, rising from wrestler to one of the biggest names in the Hollywood arena is proof pure of his hard work and dedication to his craft.
+For The Rock, rising from wrestler to one of the biggest names in the Hollywood arena is proof of his hard work and dedication to his craft.
 After a short stint as a semi-professional football player in Canada, he became one of the most recognizable faces in the world of wrestling before becoming a box-office superhero, staring in high-grossing films such as Fast Five, and as the voice of Maui in Moana.